-There are cat scratchers on the market that seem to be made with the cat owners in small spaces in mind.
+Cat scratchers on the market seem to be made with the

-To understand more about the anatomy of your cat and why his claws need a scratcher, check out this blog post we wrote that should shed some light!
+To understand more about your cat’s anatomy and why his claws need a scratcher, check out this blog post we wrote that should shed some light!

 Well, if your cat is a fan of the toys on wands, you can hang them up on cat towers and walls so they aren’t laying all over the floor.
 Another option is to get a small basket to keep the toys in while they aren’t being played with.
 Keep this basket off in the corner or under a shelf; possibly even in the space, you have on your tv stand.

 It is also very important to set time out of your schedule each day to play with your cat.
 Remember, a tired cat is highly unlikely to go after and make a mess of things he shouldn’t.